dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/utility/image-processor.md

 ### ConvertToBinaryGlobal

-Converts the grayscale image to binary image using a global threshold.
+Converts an input image to a binary image using a global threshold.
+Supports grayscale, color, and binary input images (color images are internally converted to grayscale before thresholding).

 ```cpp
 CImageData* ConvertToBinaryGlobal(const CImageData* pImageData, int threshold = -1, bool invert = false)